eddieblu/startup/README.md

 [My Notes](notes.md)

-Scatter Sunshine is a daily reflection platform inspired by the beloved hymn “There Is Sunshine in My Soul Today,” encouraging short, uplifting gratitude posts in a warm, faith-centered atmosphere.
+Scatter Sunshine: The Daily Gratitude Community is a reflection platform inspired by the beloved hymn “There Is Sunshine in My Soul Today,” encouraging short, uplifting gratitude posts in a warm, faith-centered atmosphere.
 Each new post unlocks a real-time community feed with instant heart reactions, while a sun icon tracks your streak.
 Entries automatically expire at the day’s end for a fresh start every morning.

 ## 🚀 Specification Deliverable